From Bare Metal to Cloud: Cloud Definition 1

 Introduction

-In short, this session will walk participants through hands-on operations, starting from a simple Linux server, step by step, building their own private cloud.
+Overall, this topic will guide learners step-by-step from a simple Linux machine to building their own private cloud.

 Cloud Definition

-Typically, cloud deployments are based on The NIST Definition of Cloud Computing to explain
+The definition of cloud computing is usually based on The NIST Definition of Cloud Computing for explanation.

-NIST defines cloud computing in three different directions, categorized as:
+NIST defines cloud computing from three different perspectives:

 Essential Characteristics

-There are five essential characteristics of cloud computing, which represent its core concepts.
+There are five essential characteristics of cloud computing, which are also its core concepts.
 These include:

 Broad Network Access

-Cloud services are available on-demand and can be accessed instantly, regardless of the endpoint used; they can be provisioned through a standardized interface.
+Cloud services are available over the network and can be accessed through standard mechanisms regardless of the user's device.

 Resource Pooling

-Cloud resources are shared among multiple users, and cloud providers achieve isolation between users through mechanisms like multi-tenancy.
-While users are isolated at the surface level, they actually share the underlying network, computing, and storage resources.
+Cloud service resources are shared among all customers/users, while cloud providers isolate each user through methods like multi-tenancy.
+Users are isolated at the virtual level but physically share the entire network, computing, and storage resources.

 Rapid Elasticity